solana-foundation/solana-improvement-documents/proposals/0049-syscall-get-remaining-compute-units.md

 ## Security Considerations

 Programs having access to the remaining compute budget would allow them to:

 - Check if they are the first instruction, but they can already do that via introspection.
 - Guess the effect of a CPI call by observing how much compute it used.
 But since program and data bytes are public, that shouldn't create new capabilities.

-The compute budget would change from something invisible to programs to something accessible.
-Currently validators might be able to run transactions with half the requested budget only and then discard those that don't fit?
-Since the evaluation result of passing transactions currently doesn't depend on the compute budget? (not sure about this)